-Figure 3.
-Example of measured areas and length on two parts of the coat- of-arms present on the painting.
+RESULTS AND DISCUSSION

-The digital model of the painting allows to obtain high precision measurements of the whole artifact, as well as of selected part of interest.
-Figure 2 and Figure 3 show examples of measurements of selected areas, as well as of distances between selected points.
-In particular, Figure 3 shows details of the coat-of-arm on the painting.
-As it is evident, two coat-of-arms can be observed in the painting.
-The lowest one was added at a later stage when the paining was slightly enlarged to fit a new frame.
-The highest one, previously hidden, was recovered during the restoration works.
-By means of the digital model, we have been able to map and measure two parts of the coat-of-arms, highlighting the difference in shape and size among them, with very high precision, i.e. with a spatial resolution of the order of millimeter, and thus much lower than that of traditional analogical methods.
+The digital model of the painting allowed for obtaining high precision measurements of the artifact as a whole as well as of selected areas of interest.
+Figure 2 and Figure 3 show examples of the measurements of selected areas as well as the distances between selected points.
+Specifically, Figure 3 shows details of the coat-of-arms in the painting, where two coat-of-arms can be clearly observed.
+The lower one was added at a later stage when the painting was slightly enlarged to fit a new frame, while the one above, which was previously hidden, was recovered during the restoration works.
+Using the digital model, we were able to map and measure two parts of both coat-of-arms, highlighting the difference in shape and size between them with high precision, that is, with a spatial resolution of the order of millimetres, which is much lower than that of traditional analogical methods.